 Mercifully, they were peaceful elections, albeit under the watchful eye of a heavy military presence.

-, as within days of announcing his bid for the Presidency, the former general vowed to put an end to the Muslim Brotherhood - the oldest Islamist organisation in Egypt.
+We were expecting trouble, as within days of announcing his bid for the Presidency, the former general vowed to put an end to the Muslim Brotherhood - the oldest Islamist organisation in Egypt.

 In fact, the BBC’s analysts say the Brotherhood is probably facing its most serious crisis in its 85-year history.